mfdeux/pushshift/README.md

 # pushshift

-A Go client for the [pushshift.io API](https://pushshift.io/api-parameters/).
+A Go client for the [pushshift.io reddit API](https://pushshift.io/api-parameters/).

 ## Installation